Searching for Meaningful Communication Across Disciplines

 The Inaugural Bridging Chasms EVENT took place in the Conrad Prebys Music Center on the University of California San Diego campus, 21-23 September 2018.
 Participants included Amy Childress (Civil and Environmental Engineering), Tara Javidi (Electrical and Computer Engineering), Charles Kennel (Environmental Science and Policy), Nancy Kwak (Historian of the Evolution of Cities and Urban Spaces), Mark Reddington (Design Partner, LMN Architects), Thanassis Rikakis (BioEngineering and Educational Innovation), and Lisa Wymore (Dancer and Choreographer).
 Observers included Roger Reynolds (Bridging Chasms organizer, and Composer), Kari Zacharias (Ethnographer, Center for Engineering in Society), and Oumelbanine Zhiri (Bridging Chasms organizer, French and Arabic Literature).

-An opening dinner on Friday evening encouraged introductions and preliminary discussion of the schedule for the following two days.
+the schedule for the following two days.
 Then, on Saturday morning, the first “ENCOUNTER” occurred (between Childress and Wymore).
 Each had approximately an hour to convey to the other an essential aspect of their disciplinary craft, whether, in this case, the ”fouling of membranes” or the making of meaningful gestures.
 Wymore unsettled and then guided her co-participants into the intricacies and shifting significance of component gestures and their integration into full body movements by, quite literally, dancing as she spoke.
 Childress then unpacked the technical issues behind water reclamation.

 In the afternoon, after a shared lunch, large-scale issues were the subject of a two-hour exchange between Kennel (temperature: why is it not a sufficient indicator of climate change?) and Kwak (the phenomenon or “informality” that arises in urban areas that lack governmental control).